-Because children’s furnishings come in such a wide range of designs, styles, colors and materials, the number of choices might seem overwhelming.
-By making a few preliminary decisions, you can make the selection process a little easier.
+Because children’s furnishings come in such a wide range of designs, styles, colors and materials, the number of choices might initially seem overwhelming.
+By making a few preliminary decisions, you can make the process a little easier.

 From Crib to Bed

 A baby bed, most commonly known as a crib, is usually 28” wide by 52” long.
 A child usually sleeps in a crib from birth to between 18 and 24 months old.
 There are many different types of cribs to choose from, including convertible cribs that can be changed to a toddler bed or a twin size bed or a day bed.

 A toddler’s bed is a little larger than a crib but smaller and lower to the ground than a twin bed.
 It is designed to make the transition from a baby bed or crib to a “big bed” easier for your child.
 Toddler beds usually have sides, but are not fully enclosed like a crib.
 They are approximately 29” wide by 55” long.

 The twin bed, also called a single bed, is the most common type of kids bed for a kid's bedroom.
 It is 39” wide and 75” long.
 A variation on the twin bed is the extra long single bed or the twin X-long.
 It is 39” wide by 80” long and is a popular choice for decorating a teen’s room or a dorm room because of the additional length.

 A kids captain’s bed is a variation of the platform bed.
 The mattress is placed on top of a set of drawers, converting the unused area beneath the bed into a much-needed storage solution.
 This type of bed generally doesn’t require a box spring, making it an economical choice as well.